w3f/polkadot-wiki/docs/learn/learn-governance.md

 ### Council Referenda

-Unanimous Council - When all members of the council agree on a proposal, it can be moved to a referendum that will have a [**negative turnout bias**](#adaptive-quorum-biasing).
-Briefly, it will require heavy supermajority of _nay_ votes to reject at low turnouts, but as turnout increases towards 100% it will require a simple majority of _nay_ votes to fail (i.e. 51% wins).
+Unanimous Council - When all council members agree on a proposal, it can be moved to a referendum with a [**negative turnout bias**](#adaptive-quorum-biasing).
+Briefly, it will require a heavy supermajority of _nay_ votes to reject at low turnouts, but as turnout increases towards 100%, it will require a simple majority of _nay_ votes to fail (i.e. 51% wins).

 Majority Council - When agreement from only a simple majority of council members occurs, the referendum will have a [**neutral turnout bias**](#adaptive-quorum-biasing) with simple